seungjun-green/llama-finetuning/README.md

-# 🦙 Llama Fine-Tuning on Any Dataset
+# 🦙 Llama Fine-Tuning on Any Dataset [LoRa/DoRA]

+Using this repo, you can fine-tune any LLaMA model with LoRA or DoRA in just 6 lines of code.

+---

+## Features

+- Flexible Dataset Support: Just provide your dataset in JSON format.
+- Configurable Training: Control key parameters via the config file, including:
+  - LoRA or DoRa Rank & Alpha
+  - Learning Rate
+  - Batch Size
+  - Sequence Length
+  - Epochs
+  - Gradient Clipping
+  - Mixed Precision (FP16) Support

+---

+## How to Use This Repository

+### 0. Get the dataset

-This repository provides a streamlined solution for fine-tuning Llama models on any text dataset.
-Just provide a training JSON file in a format like this.
+Just prepare the training data in a json format like this:

-## Sample Dataset format
+Sample Dataset format

 ```json
 [